singhanju12340/MyTeacher/content/Java/JMM.md

 With multiple threads concurrently calling `increment()`, CAS ensures that each increment operation is atomic, and no updates are lost.
 This allows us to safely update the counter without using explicit locks.

+##### False Sharing
+`Analogy` Imagine two people (cores) working on separate tasks (modifying `counter1` and `counter2`).
+They each have their own desk (cache).
+But, because the tools for _both_ tasks are stored on the _same shared clipboard_ (cache line), every time one person uses a tool, the other person has to put the clipboard back in the main toolbox, wait for the first person to put it back, and then get the clipboard _again_ from the main toolbox, even if they only needed their own tool.
+This constant back-and-forth for a shared resource (the clipboard/cache line) is the performance overhead.

+In modern multicore processors, data is transferred between the main memory and the CPU cores in fixed-size blocks called **cache lines** (typically 64 bytes).
+When two or more independent variables that are frequently accessed by _different_ CPU cores happen to reside within the _same cache line_, it can lead to a performance degradation known as **false sharing**

 `False sharing` in multicore multithreading system can be avoided by using padding
 ```JAVA